ropensci/roweb3/content/blog/2021-03-09-commcall-stats/index.md

 - (Kieran Martin) What is missing from these package for assessing statistical packages? ([video](https://vimeo.com/518761488#t=44m43s) | [document](https://docs.google.com/document/d/1o933nG1ZW2Qf8p7FdQxn8wOkk9qoBINL1fx3FlIFSJU/edit#heading=h.jk4fef3ixoga))

-- (Joss) We are just beginning to re-code some existing packages - so have the advantage of starting with a blank sheet AND a good specification AND well tested code snippets.
+- (Joss Langford) We are just beginning to re-code some existing packages - so have the advantage of starting with a blank sheet AND a good specification AND well tested code snippets.
 We're new to this community - what advice would give on both engagement and coding? ([video](https://vimeo.com/518761488#t=49m07s) | [document](https://docs.google.com/document/d/1o933nG1ZW2Qf8p7FdQxn8wOkk9qoBINL1fx3FlIFSJU/edit#heading=h.fvjzqwqcf88u))

 - (John Sakaluk) Regarding representation in the program, do we have any sense where groups of folks are over/under-represented within specific areas? ([video](https://vimeo.com/518761488#t=53m27s) | [document](https://docs.google.com/document/d/1o933nG1ZW2Qf8p7FdQxn8wOkk9qoBINL1fx3FlIFSJU/edit#heading=h.xnstfjt1cjg7))